ingredients icon.Ingredients

 The Bavette steak is a French name, meaning ‘bib’ in French.
 This name is given to long flat cuts of meat due to their similarity with the bib shape.

-It is slowly coming into its own, and what was once known as the butchers’ best kept secret, is now slowly becoming popular due to its taste, ease of cooking, size, and value for money.
-We’re massive fans, and gave it a place in our list of the search for the best steak for grilling.
+Bavette is slowly coming into its own, and what was once known as the butchers’ best kept secret, is now slowly becoming popular due to its taste, ease of cooking, size, and value for money.
+We’re massive fans, and gave it a place in our list of the search for the best steaks for grilling.

 Where Does Bavette Steak Come from on the Cow?

-The sirloin primal is home to popular cuts such as the Sirloin steak, the Tri-tip, and also the Sirloin Bavette.
+The bavette comes from the sirloin primal, home to popular cuts such as the Sirloin steak, the Tri-tip, and also the Sirloin Bavette.
 This primal is divided into the top sirloin butt and bottom sirloin butt.

 Bavette comes from the inside portion of the diaphragm from the bottom sirloin.
 It’s located at the intersection of the bottom sirloin, short loin and flank parts of the steer, which is near to the flank and skirt cuts that are located at the plate and diaphragm.

-To get even more specific, the name of the individual muscle is called the obliques abdominis.
+To get even more specific, the name of the individual muscle making up bavette is called the obliques abdominis.

 Check out our guide to the best cuts of beef for a comprehensive look at many cuts and where they come from.